Naskapie/bmi-calculator/README.md

 # Body Mass Index Calculator

-The App build with Flutter allows to evaluate if a person is at an appropriate weight based on their age, height and weight.
+The App allows to evaluate if a person is at an appropriate weight based on their age, height and weight using [Flutter](https://flutter.dev/).

 - [Enter your weight and height.]
 - [Select "Calculate"]